apache/amoro-site/arctic-docs/content/concepts/table-watermark.md

 <img src="../images/concepts/fressness_cost_performance.png" alt="Fressness, cost and performance" width="60%" height="60%">

-Arctic offers a resolution to the tripartite paradox for users by utilizing AMS management functionality and a self-optimizing mechanism.
+Amoro offers a resolution to the tripartite paradox for users by utilizing AMS management functionality and a self-optimizing mechanism.
 Unlike traditional data warehouses, Lakehouse tables are utilized in a multitude of data pipelines, AI, and BI scenarios.
-Measuring data freshness is crucially important for data developers, analysts, and administrators, and Arctic addresses this challenge by adopting the watermark concept in stream computing to gauge table freshness.
+Measuring data freshness is crucially important for data developers, analysts, and administrators, and Amoro addresses this challenge by adopting the watermark concept in stream computing to gauge table freshness.

 ## Table watermark